markkharakh/blag/README.md

 |Katherine Gershfeld   | Backend                        |

 ##How to Use
-The python module Flask is necessary to use blab.
+The python module Flask is necessary to use blag.
 Find out more about Flask <a href="http://flask.pocoo.org/">here</a>.<br>
 Create a local clone of this repository and from the local repo, run `python app.py`.
 From a web browser, you can access blag from localhost:8000/.
 Blag's features can be accessed once you are logged in.
 If you are a first time user, your login credentials should be submitted with the Register button and you can login through the Login button every time thereafter.

 ## Deadlines